mgcdanny/metrics/README.md

 - I attempted to use asynchronous programming to optimize for database inserts.
 Since most of the API is blocked by I/O, the async paradigm seemed fitting; however, async is still emerging in python and thus there is a bit of a learning curve.
 In the ApacheBench tests results improved as concurrency increased (from 1 to 10 concurrent requests) therefore the async functionality seems to work as expected.

+- An ORM is used to initially set up the database but is not used in the web server because the ORM does not support async queries.

-- I added web sockets for fun because I wanted to try the plotting library http://smoothiecharts.org.
+- Web sockets for fun because I wanted to try the plotting library http://smoothiecharts.org.
 The index.html has a basic plot and dumps the results to screen as text.
+The current implementation of the web sockets has some issues.
+Not inteneded for tons of concurrent users.

 ### TODO